RakhithJK/dotnet-vscode-csharp-wiki/Troubleshoot-Breakpoints.md

 ![Breakpoints Window](https://raw.githubusercontent.com/wiki/OmniSharp/omnisharp-vscode/images/breakpoints-window.png)

 The following two sections describe prominent warnings and how to fix them.

+NOTE: If you have an app that exits immediately so that you cannot read the message in time, you can add a call to `System.Threading.Thread.Sleep(-1);` in your Main method.

 ### "No Symbols have been loaded for this document"